VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 Like in Java, but on 1 level deeper, at machine code.

-Unfortunately it's not possible to apply the same optimization for value types, because all value types have a different size and different structure.
+Unfortunately it's not possible to apply the same optimization for value types, because all value types have a different size and structure.
-So for custom value types generic code works like in C++, but on the machine code level:
+So for custom value types generic code works like in C++:
-CLR generated different implementation of generic code for every value type which is used as generic parameter.
+CLR generates implementation per every value type which is used as generic parameter.
-So we need to be careful with value types.

 *If you want to know more about generics implementation in .Net I recommend you [this article](https://alexandrnikitin.github.io/blog/dotnet-generics-under-the-hood/) as entry point.*